Iris perrieri: Description

 The stem has green, inflated, spathe (leaf of the flower bud), They are between 3.5 and 6 cm long.
 They also remain green, after the plant has flowered, unlike some others which turn papery.
 The large spathe leaf, partially, encases the perianth tube.
 If the plant does not have a branch, it only has 1 spathe.

-The stem (and the branch) can hold between 1 and 3 flowers, but normally 2 flowers, blooming between April to May.
+The stem (and the branch) can hold between 1 and 3 flowers, but normally 2 flowers, blooming between April and May.
 The fragrant flowers, come in shades of violet, or purple.